Golf: By-product of Polder land and Links land

 The history of golf ball is critical to golf history.
 The Feathery ball marks the acme of a long line of technology in leather stitched balls.
 It had good handling properties and could be hit 200 metres with a wooden club.
 Its antecedent was not the wooden ball but the 'hairy' ball, a stitched leather ball filled with cow hair, which possessed about 80% of the characteristics of the feathery and which was probably an adaption of the ‘kaasten’ tennis ball.
 The history of both these balls goes back to ancient times with the ‘paganica’ ball (a large feather filled handball) and the ‘harpastum’ (a smaller hair filled hand ball), used by the Romans.

 But why were these balls revived in Low Countries?
-The reason for this lies in the comparatively advanced economic development in the Netherlands, which despite political turbulence, produced a combination of a ready supply of the raw materials, the manufacturing capability to make use of them, and the leisure time demand for them.
+The reason lies in the comparatively advanced economic development of the Netherlands, which despite political turbulence, produced a combination of a ready supply of the raw materials, the manufacturing capability to make use of them, and the leisure time demand for them.

 The land in the Netherlands, called ‘polder land’, is ideally suited for grass and thus cattle production and dairy products.
 Between the 13th and 16th centuries, records indicate that this led to the production of significant quantities of butter and cheese and heavy beef cattle, weighing 2,600 / 3,000 pounds.
 Fryslân (Friesland) is a province of The Netherlands, which gave rise to the systematic breeding of the eponymous Friesian cattle, a by-product of which would be plentiful quantities of hides and hair.
 Colf/golf balls could made from the off-cuts that would otherwise be thrown away.